 Panax trifolius

-A dainty white-flowered native ginseng
+A dainty white-flowering native ginseng

 Panax trifolius dwarf ginseng